nesmaAlmoazamy/Handling_Multilinguality/README.md

 3- FLAIR

 # Experiments:
-1- Keras Experiments and Results can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Keras/ALL_PHASES.ipynb), except there are some experiments that was run over the server and their results can be found here:
+1- Keras Experiments and Results can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Keras/ALL_PHASES.ipynb), except there are some experiments that was run over the server as:
+* The Translation model results and code which can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/tree/master/Keras/Joint_Translated_Monolingual)

+* The RoundTrip Translation model results and code which can be found [here]()

+* The RoundTrip Multilingual model results and code which can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/tree/master/Keras/Joint_Multilingual_Results)

 2- AllenNlp Results are Included in this [notebook]( https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/AllenNlp/ALL_PHASES_AllenNlp.ipynb)
+For Running AllenNlp from Configuration file, we need those files:
+* DataReader Class can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/AllenNlp/data-reader.py)
+* Predictor Class can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/AllenNlp/predictor.py)
+* Model Class can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/AllenNlp/LstmClassifier.py)
+* Configuration file can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/AllenNlp/ArticlesClassification.jsonnet)

 3-Flair Experiments Results:
 * We used Bert through Flair Framework, but it failed because Bert can only work for data sequences that are less than 512, and our dataset has articles with more number of sequences. you can see the experiment [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Flair/FlairBertEnglishFAILED.ipynb)